wishy78/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 You should already have a pipeline which builds and tests the app.
 You will now extend it to automatically build the Docker image and publish it to Docker Hub.

+Use one of **GitHub Actions** or **GitLab CI/CD** for this workshop - GitHub Actions is the default if you're not sure which to choose.

 #### **With GitHub Actions**

 You could add new steps to your existing job, but let's create a new job to handle this.
 Make sure your new job only runs after the testing job completes successfully, by using the ["needs"](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds) option.